umgbhalla/dotfiles/README.md

     usb hard drive).
 If you don't know how to do this, look up how to boot from a live usb and how to change the bios settings for your machine.

 Booting from the usb will open a menu.
 Choose to boot from the live usb.
-This will eventually bring up a simple command prompt.
+After loading screens you will eventually land on a simple command prompt.

 #### Preliminary Internet <a name="preliminternet"></a>

-1. After verifying the ethernet cable is plugged in (if applicable), test the internet with `ping archlinux.org`.
+1. After verifying the ethernet cable is plugged in (if applicable), test the internet by typing the following command:
+    ```
+    ping archlinux.org
+    ```
     If an internet connection has already been established, you will see an incremental output displaying packet information.
-If internet has not yet been set up on the computer, it will likely provide the following error:
+If internet has not yet been set up on the machine, it will likely provide the following error:
     ```
     ping: archlinux.org: Name or service not known
     ```
     If a response appears, type `ctrl-c` to stop the ping and skip ahead to the next section.
-2. Since no internet is connect, we'll need to get the names of all network cards with `ip link`.
+2. If you arrived at this step, we'll assume no internet is connected.
+    We'll need to get the names of all network cards with `ip link`.
 Remember the names of the cards that display.
 On most machines there are only three network cards:
     - `lo` represents a loopback device, which is kind of like a virtual network (this is how